rundeck/docs/docs/manual/projects/node-execution/aws-ecs.md

 Examples of IAM policies that restrict the access by Process Automation can be found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html).

-### Configure Node Executor Setting within Process Automation
+### Configure Node Executor within Process Automation

 With the IAM policy created in the previous step, there are two methods for providing the IAM role to Process Automation: **Access Keys** _or_ **Instance or Container Profile**.